Open Source Seeds

 Keeping Seeds in the Public Domain

 Since agriculture began, farmers have saved their seed for the following year.
-Over the last 10,000 years they improved food crops by selecting the seeds from the healthiest and most productive plants.
-These seeds were the shared common property of the farming communities that grew them and the basis of their survival and prosperity.
+Over the last 10,000 years, they improved food crops by selecting the seeds from the healthiest and most productive plants.
+These seeds were the shared common property of the farming communities that grew them.
+More importantly, they were the basis of their survival and prosperity.

 The development of hybrids coincided with the industrialization, concentration, and standardization of agriculture after World War II.
 To increase yields, private companies bred plants to optimize them for machine harvesting and long-distance transport.
 As corporations took over family farms, they saturated North American agriculture with a limited group of profitable seed varieties, resulting in a major loss of genetic diversity.
 Seed prices rose and monoculture farming became increasingly dependent on fertilizers and insecticides, which pollute the environment.

 In the 1950s, large agribusiness corporations began to privatize plant varieties.
-Thirty years later, the development of genetically modified organisms (GMOs) continued the trend toward limited genetic diversity, and today threatens to create a biologically unstable and nutritionally impoverished food system.
-In 2013, according Center for Food Safety (CFS), three transnational agrochemical corporations, DuPont, Monsanto and Syngenta dominated 53 percent of the global commercial seed market.
+Thirty years later, the development of genetically modified organisms (GMOs) continued the trend toward limited genetic diversity.
+Today, this threatens to create a biologically unstable and nutritionally impoverished food system.

 An Open Source Seed Alternative

 The Open Source Seed Initiative is not just a legal free seed pledge but also a new seed breeding collective.
-As part of the seed initiative introduction, the group released 29 new varieties of vegetables and grains, including carrots, lettuce, celery, kale, squash, peppers, barley, spelt, and quinoa from breeders at universities and seed companies like Wild Garden Seed.
+As part of the seed initiative introduction, the group has released hundreds of open source varieties of vegetables, flowers and grains, including tomatoes, garlic, beans, carrots, lettuce, celery, kale, squash, peppers, barley, spelt, and quinoa from breeders at universities and seed companies like Wild Garden Seed.

 More articles: